peterjc/backports.lzma/README.rst

     * Now supports PyPy (specifically their Python 2 implementation, but not yet pypy3 which implements Python 3; see GitHub pull requests #27 and
       #29 by Michał Górny).
+ * v0.0.11 - Pending
+    * Should address namespace issues in v0.0.4, v0.0.5 and v0.0.6 related to
+      a problem in setuptools, and causing side effects with other backports (see pull request #32 from Toshio Kuratomi, and issues #8, #16 and #28).

 Contributors
 ============